Women speaking to a group

 Getting Community Stakeholder Buy-In for Yor Vision

 It is natural to start with your staff, but perhaps community representatives are the best place to test out your thinking.
-You may have blind spots in your vision and those with a bit of distance from the agency and reflect the community you want to serve would have the most useful feedback.
+You may have blind spots and those with a bit of distance from the daily workings of the organization and represents the community you want to serve will have useful perspectives.

 If your vision entails a fundamental shift in agency focus you may need to start with your Board and begin the education with them on why your vision makes sense.